mutagen-io/mutagen/doc/BUILDING.md

     go get -d github.com/havoc-io/mutagen

-Mutagen uses Git submodules for vendoring, so if doing a Git checkout, you'll want to run the following inside the Mutagen source tree:
+Mutagen uses Git submodules for vendoring, so if doing a Git checkout (rather than a `go get`), you'll want to run the following inside the Mutagen source
+tree:

     git submodule init
     git submodule update